CDATE Function in VBA

 - This is useful when we use it with other functions.

-- If the wrong data type value is supplied then we will get type mismatch error.
+- If the wrong data type value is supplied, then we will get a type mismatch error.

-- Since date and time are part of serial number it converts time as well as proper time.
+- Since date and time are part of the serial number, it converts time as well as proper time.